ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/server/databases/create-new-database/general-flow.markdown

    The maximum number is the cluster size (number of nodes in the cluster).

 2. **Dynamic Node Distribution**
-   Upon a node failure, and if this option is checked, the RavenDB server will automatically replicate the database content to another available node in the cluster,
-   (one that doesn't already contain the database) so that replication factor is maintained.
+   Upon a node failure, and if this option is checked, the RavenDB server will automatically replicate the database content to another available node in the cluster, (one that doesn't already contain the database) so that replication factor is maintained.

 3. **Setting Replication Nodes Manually**
    Select the specific initial replication nodes from the cluster for the database to replicate to.
-   If they are not checked, then the replication nodes will be selected randomly from the cluster.
+   If no node is checked, then the replication nodes will be selected randomly from the cluster.
 {NOTE/}
 {PANEL/}